HL7/coordinated-registry-network/source/pages/terminology.md

 ---
-title: ValueSets and CodeSystems defined as part of this Implementation Guide
+title: ValueSets and CodeSystems for WHT CRN IG
 layout: default
 active: terminology
 ---
 #### Value Sets

-These value sets have been defined for this implementation guide:
+Currently the WHT CRN IG only uses the Value Sets published by the FHIR Specification, US Core IG, SDC IG and PRO IG.
+There are no additional CRN specific value sets currently.
+However once the data elements are finalized, there will be new value sets created as part of the IG for STU ballot.

 {% include list-simple-valuesets.xhtml %}

 #### Code Systems

-**Code systems published in this IG** - Includes US Core defined code systems and externally defined code systems
+Currently the WHT CRN IG only uses the Code Systems published by the FHIR Specification, US Core IG, SDC IG and PRO IG.
+There are no additional CRN specific CodeSystems defined currently.
+However once the data elements are finalized, there could be new Code Systems created as part of the IG for STU ballot.

 {% include list-simple-codesystems.xhtml %}